belastingdienst/opr-paas/docs/administrators-guide/cluster-wide-quotas/benefits.md

 ---------------------------

 Without Cluster Wide Quota's, every Tekton namespace would be linked to a specific cluster quota.
-All of these quota would add up to a conciderable total quota reservation.
+All of these quota would add up to a considerable total quota reservation.

 However, since Tekton pipelines only rarely actually use these quota's on average about 99% of quota would always be unused.
-The cluster would either be considerably overcomitted or underutilized.
+The cluster would either be considerably over committed or underutilized.

 With Cluster Wide Quotas
 ------------------------